AsgardCms/Platform/readme.md

 - Publishing assets
 - Create a first admin account

+*Note: The installation fails mysteriously on the run of the platform:install command.
+Running it a second time works.*

 ### Enjoy

 You can now login on `/backend` with your email and password asked during the install command.